Furikuda/bork/README_WINDOWS.rst

-Borg Native on Windows
+Bork Native on Windows
 ======================

-Running borg natively on windows is in a early alpha stage.
+Running bork natively on windows is in a early alpha stage.
 Expect many things to fail.
 Do not use the native windows build on any data which you do not want to lose!

 Build Requirements